hasif5/post-date-editor/readme.txt

 * Post ID based search

 == Upgrade Notice ==

+= 1.4.1 =
+Fixes an issue where the admin page was showing a "link expired" error.
+Please update for improved stability.

 = 1.4.0 =
 Major update with improved search functionality, post preview card, and enhanced UI.
 Security improvements included.